palm86/hex_flora/priv/specimens/gladiolus_carinatus.md

 ### Distribution in the Hex

-Sandy flats in De Doorns Sandstone Fynbos.
+Sandy flats in Hex River Arid Alluvium Fynbos.

 ### References